 Click here for a list of Center-approved Certificate courses that may count toward certificate requirements.

 Each student will need his or her Program of Study approved by the Center Directors prior to admission to the Certificate Program.
-To apply to the program, first submit the application form and program of study (see above) to the Assistant Director at email@example.com.
+To apply to the program, first submit the application form with a transcript, CV, recommendation, one-page statement of interest and program of study (see above) to the Assistant Director at email@example.com.

 For students who took the graduate seminar before the Spring 2013 semester, an independent study must be completed to satisfy the independent research component of the certificate.
 Once a supervising faculty member has been identified, and a proposal formulated, submit the independent study form to the Assistant Director for approval by the Center.